do0fusz/depot/notes.md

 ### Total Price features :)
-Again, some nifty ruby methods chained together to do awesome stuff.
 And a good example of 'name_spacing.'

 First, we'd like to have the total_price for each line_items (products * quantity) .